supaglue-labs/supaglue/docs/docs/connectors/hubspot.md

 ### Fetch HubSpot Public App credentials

-1. Copy the Consumer Key, Consumer Secret, and scopes (comma-separated), and paste them into the HubSpot configuration form in the management portal.
+Copy the Client ID, Client secret, and scopes (comma-separated), and paste them into the HubSpot configuration form in the management portal.

-1. Copy the "Client ID" and "Client secret" values into the Supaglue Management Portal.